jasonaaronwilson/omni-archive/README.md

 is limited to a specific file in the archive.

-When a header is describing such a metadata blob, it should omit the "file-name:" key/value and use "id:" instead (and possibly the
+When a header is describing such a metadata blob, it should omit the "file-name:" key/value and use "metadata-name:" instead (and possibly the
 for-file-name: key).
 Since the value of the id may be used when the user wants to extract these meta-data blobs to the file system for examination, etc., they should probably kept human readable.
 The